StellarFw/stellar-framework.com/src/guide/actions.md

 The list below shows all available properties to use on the input fields:

 - **`required`**: Indicates whether the parameter is required.
-- **`convert`**: Allows you to convert the parameter to a specific data type or format.
+- **`convertTo`**: Allows you to convert the parameter to a specific data type or format.
 - **`default`**: Default value if the parameter is not present in the set of inputs provided by the client.
 - **`validator`**: Validates the parameter using one or more constraints.

 ## Parameter Conversions

 To remove the need for developers to manually convert input parameters to their required type, Stellar provides a way to convert them automatically before performing the action.
-The `convert` property can be a string with the values (`string`, `integer` or `float`) or a function (`(api, value)`).
+The `convertTo` property can be a string with the values (`string`, `integer` or `float`) or a function (`(api, value)`).

 ### Example